-18. Will the Hotwells staff be joining CPS as part of the amalgamation?
+15. Will the Hotwells staff be joining CPS as part of the amalgamation?

 In order to support transition for the pupils, our hope is that many of the staff from Hotwells will work in the amalgamated school.

-19. How will pupils with SEND be supported through this process?
+16. How will pupils with SEND be supported through this process?

 Leaders for pupils with SEND will work closely together to ensure a smooth transition and that the needs will be met for the pupils and their families.
+A more gradual transition will allow time for comprehensive transition work in particular for those children with SEND or who require additional support.

-20. What will the leadership arrangements be from September 2026?
+17. What will the leadership arrangements be from September 2026?